-Welcome to Objects of Love, Hope and Fear: A World Collection, a friendly new gallery full to bursting with ordinary and extraordinary objects from around the world.
+Highlights of our world collections are showcased in the Objects of Love, Hope and Fear: A World Collection, with ordinary and extraordinary objects from around the world.
 The exhibition is built on a foundation of shared experiences that are common to people across the world and these values, emotions and actions have shaped and informed every step of the project.

 Thousands of people worked closely with us to co-produce this stunning display of 1400 objects.
 We are indebted to everyone who offered their time, energy, skill, honesty and knowledge.
 The people on the streets of Derby, the co-production volunteers and new friends across the globe who have cleaned, photographed, researched, interpreted and displayed this important collection of objects.
 It is through being open with each other that we can fully connect.

 We invite you to explore and admire the objects and to take time to talk with other visitors in the gallery to discover new perspectives and different points of view.
 One person’s object of comfort will symbolise oppression to someone else; find out what people think and why.